 - experimentation, composition and improvisation (creativity)

-- ensemble and communication skills (the ability to work within a group)
+- collaboration and communication skills (the ability to work within a group)

 Our faculty and program honors

 A separate, dedicated department of professional musicians and theatrical experts staff the Performing Arts Department at Wheeler.
 Every child is taught by an educator who is also an artist.
 The Theatre Program has been honored 10 times by the American High School Theatre Festival.
 Our singers earn state, regional and national honors in annual competitions as well as record (hear them on Apple Music.)
 Our instrumental musicians enjoy performing for campus and community audiences as well as spending time in the recording studio.
 Our Dance Program brings students from all levels and all grades across campus together for Spring and Winter performances.
 All concerts and productions are recorded by the Wheeler School Broadcasting network and are available for viewing on the internet.